Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
-If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+I fear that without proper safeguards, we might create a system that exacerbates existing inequalities."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+We need to embrace this change rather than fear it.
+However, I see your point; perhaps we can find a way to balance both."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+We have a duty to ensure that our advancements uplift everyone, not just the privileged."

 **Isabella**: "We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
 If we ignore the marginalized, we are failing our society."